I was made by a goblin who was at the height of his career when he created me.

 I got a real kick out of making the earth look smaller and smaller, and getting it all in my glass, but then one day, I got too high, and I exploded.

 The splinters were no bigger than grains of sand, and they settled into people’s eyes.
 Now everybody sees the world the way I do.
-Some of my fragments have even gotten into their hearts, and turned them to ice.
+Nothing is beautiful.
+Everything is corrupt!
+Some of my fragments have even gotten into people’s hearts and we’ve turned them to ice.

 Goblin’s Mirror in The Snow Queen, Hans Christian Andersen.
 Illustrations by A.W.
 Bayes and H.J.
 Ford.